 The obligation to register on the ROE applies where an overseas entity is registered at HM Land Registry (HMLR) as the proprietor of a ‘qualifying estate’, which means that they are:

-As well as the requirement to register on the ROE, the Act will be enforced by changes to the land registration regime.
+As well as the requirement to register on the ROE, the Act is enforced by changes to the land registration regime.
 When anyone buys or takes a lease of land in England and Wales, they do not become the legal owner until the transaction is registered at HMLR.
-The following will apply once the Act is in force.
+The following will now apply going forwards.

 The main risk for anyone buying or taking a lease from an overseas entity, or taking security over land held by an overseas entity, is that it will not be possible to register the transaction at HMLR if the overseas entity has not complied with its duties under the Act.
 There is also a possible money laundering offence if someone acquires an interest in land from a non-compliant overseas entity, because the overseas owner will have committed a criminal offence in making the disposal.